AnshulPatil29/Hand-Written-Recognizer-for-Calculator/README.md

 The exclusion of the division and equal-to symbols, along with other specific preprocessing techniques, contributed to these results.

 ## future-work-and-shortcomings
-### shortcomings
+### Model Shortcomings

-As mentioned in training, this model cannot predict division symbol, decimal symbol and equal to symbol.
-A fix has been applied for = symbol though, since the segmentation process yeilds 2 horizontal lines which are predicted as - and - by the model, if 2 - occur at end of the equation, it is assumed to be an =
-The decimal was excluded purely by accident as the random equation generator solely generated integers.
+As noted during the training process, this model has the following limitations:

+1. **Inability to Predict Certain Symbols**:
+   - The model cannot predict the division symbol (‘/’) and the decimal symbol (‘.’).
+   - Although a fix has been applied for the equal symbol (‘=’), it is important to understand how it functions.
+During segmentation, the ‘=’ symbol is often misinterpreted as two horizontal lines, leading the model to predict them as two consecutive minus symbols (‘-’).
+To correct this, if the model identifies two consecutive ‘-’ at the end of an equation, they are assumed to represent an ‘=’.

+2. **Limited Training Data**:
+   - The model's training data consisted solely of integers, resulting in the exclusion of the decimal symbol by accident.
+Though, this issue can be fixed fairly easily.

+3. **Preprocessing Requirements**:
-The model also requires some preprocessing to work on equations written on paper to deal with occlusion and gradients created by shadows.
-This can be dealt with by using adaptive histogram equalization and then using the minima of the histogram to threshold.
+   - The model requires preprocessing to effectively work on equations written on paper.
+This is necessary to manage occlusion and shadows that create gradients.
+   - Adaptive histogram equalization can be used to address this, followed by applying the minima of the histogram to threshold the image.

 ### future work
 * add support for decimal symbol
 * add option to upload image of equation written on plain paper